slowernews/wisdom-tldr/README.md

 It's not just about winning.
 The way you win sets you up for the next round.

-> *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*
+> *'Win through your actions, never through argument.'<br>

-> *'Make your accomplishments seem effortless.' -- Robert Greene (30th law of power)*
+'Make your accomplishments seem effortless.' -- Robert Greene (9th and 30th law of power)*

 > *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*